viviann224/Find-A-Friend/README.md

 - Glyphiconsglyphicons-371-globe-af.png

 **VERSION**:
-This is the first version of Aller-Jeeves
+This is the first version of FIND-A-FRIEND

 **LICENSE**:
 This project is licensed under GitHub.

 **AUTHOR**:
--Matthew Steward - Initial work
--PM Milam IV - Initial work
--Vivian Tuong Nguyen - Initial work
+- Vivian Tuong Nguyen - Initial work
--Kyle Carter - Initial work

 **ACKNOWLEDGMENTS**:
-All rights are reserved to Matthew Steward, Kyle Carter, PM Milam IV, Vivian Tuong Nguyen.
-Do not alter or manipulate content and images from the authors listed above.
+All rights are reserved to Vivian Tuong Nguyen.
+Do not alter or manipulate content and images from Vivian Tuong Nguyen.
 Copyright   :copyright: 2018